 The US-based startup providea HTML5-based financial chart and data visualisation software development tool kits to financial institutions such as investment banks, brokerages and trading platforms.
 Essentially, ChartIQ’s solutions help these institutions to ramp up their fintech-readiness by replacing their legacy systems with advanced web technologies.

-The US- and Singapore-based startup deliver big data analytics solutions to help investment professionals better assess market trends and manage investment portfolios.
+The US- and Singapore-based startup delivers big data analytics solutions to help investment professionals better assess market trends and manage investment portfolios.
 It claims its predictive investment analytics platform can reduce peak-to-trough drawdown by as much as 75 per cent.
 It can also automate day-to-day portfolio management tasks.

 The Singapore-base startup specialises in smart contracts, biometric and blockchain technology to manage KYC (Know Your Customer) or in other words, the process of verifying clients’ identities.
 KYC-Chain allows KYC information to be shared within organisations internally as well as externally and provide full transparent audibility and background checks on clients without compromising their privacy.